Sponsored link

 This is Drama Masks, a Bay Area performing arts column from a born San Franciscan and longtime theatre artist in an N95 mask.
 I talk venue safety and dramatic substance, or the lack thereof.

 The downside to all the invites is that you’re suddenly aware of just how much material is out there.
 I usually have a good time at Killing My Lobster’s Sketch on Speed and would love to attend the latest iteration this Saturday.
 Unfortunately, I’ll likely be across the bridge watching an avant-garde show.
-Until I get my hands on Hermione Granger’s time-spinner thingie, I’m stuck recommending (or steering people away from) more shows than I could possibly see.
+Until I get my hands on Hermione Granger’s time-spinner thingie, I can only recommend or steer people away from the things I’m able to see.
 C’est la vie du critique.

 It tends to linger with me because much of the work I review is that of indie artists and creators.
-I go into their work knowing that they’re often working with limited resources and renting a space that they only have for a limited amount of time.
+I go into their productions knowing that they’re often working with limited resources and renting space for a limited amount of time.
 They’re under far more pressure to make the first impression count because they aren’t guaranteed a second.
-That’s also why it’s all the more worth celebrating when they succeed and all the more disappointing when they fail.
-It’s still not worth compromising one’s integrity to put over something you know to be sub-par.
+That’s also why it’s all the more worthwhile celebrating when they succeed and all the more disappointing when they fail.
+It’s still not worth compromising one’s integrity to put over something you know to be sub-par, even as you can appreciate that artists are still taking risks.

 Diedrick Brackens: gather tender night and Conjuring Power: Roots & Futures of Queer & Trans Movements at YBCA

 At the start of the press preview for these two art exhibits (both through August 23 at Yerba Buena Center for the Arts, SF), YBCA CEO Mari Robles said both were chosen as “an intentional inflection” upon the Center.
-If that’s her way of saying that opening artistic space is akin to a Native American land tax, I’d certainly say both are the least a colonizing power can do.
+If that’s her way of saying that opening artistic space to Black and queer voices is akin to a Native American land tax, I’d certainly say that’s the least a colonizing power can do.

 We then followed our guides into the YBCA’s adjoining large space for Conjuring Power, a queer activist exhibit primarily composed of old posters and flyers—check out the old school Dykes on Bikes posters—alongside new works meant to provoke (Sofía Fabio Mendieta’s Trans Tonzantin is a line-cut redux of the classic Virgin Mary image), comfort (Crystal Mason’s video piece, Invocation for a Dream, is practically a motivational tape for queer kids), and dream big.